AdrienAtallah/GettingAndCleaningData/CodeBook.md

 "81" "BodyBodyGyroJerkMag-meanFreq"

 ###Description:
-'test_training-Mean_SD.csv' and 'Means_by_Subject-Activity.csv' are created by the script 'run_analysis.R'.  'test_training-Mean_SD.csv'  has all of the above mentioned variables ordered by activity and subject.
-'Means_by_Subject-Activity.csv' has the means of all the above variables for each activity and each subject.
+'Means_by_Subject-Activity.txt' is created by the script 'run_analysis.R'.
+It has the means of all the above variables for each activity and each subject.
 For step-by-step details on the process of how these files were created, see 'run_analysis.R'